jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 }
 ```

 Upon creation, our new task has a status of `CREATED`.
-The API Service Gateway is not trying to install the TrustedProxy iControlLX extension from the uploaded RPM file.
+The API Service Gateway is now trying to install the TrustedProxy iControlLX extension from the uploaded RPM file.

 We can query its status by extracting the task `id` from our creation response, appending the id to the URL, and issuing a `GET` request.